martinzi/ot-br-posix/src/rest/README.md

 1. Start your joiner and after a few seconds repeat above last two steps.

-1. For further viewing of the diagnostic endpoints, see the Python demo test script `http_action_client_demo.py` or use the Bruno request collection, you can find both in the folder [tests/restjsonapi](./../../tests/restjsonapi).
+1. For further viewing of the diagnostic endpoints use the Bruno request collection, you can find in the folder [tests/restjsonapi](./../../tests/restjsonapi).

 1. For running the included test script install Bruno-Cli and run the bash script on your border router: